 Contracted services support your school’s core mission

-For school, custodial, grounds, and maintenance programs are classified as “auxiliary services,” not a core focus.
+For schools, custodial, grounds, and maintenance programs are classified as “auxiliary services,” not a core focus.
 For professional service providers, however, your facilities program is their core focus.
 A nuanced solicitation process helps identify a facilities provider that will take full responsibility for your “auxiliary services,” allowing your school to focus fully on its educational mission.

 Ultimately, adopting more flexible methodologies and weighting within solicitations results in better options and more complete evaluations – all while staying focused on the primary goal.
 It also empowers schools to choose a facilities team that will deliver the best long-term goals and outcomes, not just the proposer willing to take the biggest risk.